- Anyone who is worried about their Cryptocurrency trading habit;

 - If you have depression, anxiety or bipolar disorder (manic depression).

-Is a cryptocurrency habit a problem for me?
+Is a cryptocurrency trading addiction a problem for me?
 Do I have a cryptocurrency addiction problem?

 Answer ‘yes’ or ‘no’ to each of these 10 questions: